![]() |

-How to survive a science course, with special attention to the problems of studying astronomy
+How to survive a science course, with special attention to the problems of studying physics

 Science classes are frightening for many students.
 They anticipate difficulties with the concepts, with the details, and especially with the math.
 But science is just one way of thinking about the natural world around us, and anyone can learn to think like a scientist.
 Don't waste energy worrying about your ability to learn the material; use your energy to learn it!
 Once you get the hang of it, you'll be able to discover, understand, and appreciate the complexity of God's creation better.
 You will also be better prepared to take your place as a steward of that creation.

 Every science course has as its main components lectures, reading assignments, labs, and lots of homework to prepare you for taking quizzes and exams.
-In addition to these, our online course has this website, the Moodle class site, and e-mail to provide the functions that would normally exist in talking to your teacher face-to-face, or looking at a bulletin board or whiteboard.
-Keeping track of all the components can be a daunting task, especially at first, so plan to spend some time becoming familiar with the course website, your text and CD, and the Moodle class site.
+In addition to these, our online course has this website, the Moodle, and e-mail to provide the functions that would normally exist in talking to your teacher face-to-face, or looking at a bulletin board or whiteboard.
+Keeping track of all the components can be a daunting task, especially at first, so plan to spend some time becoming familiar with the course website, your text, and the Moodle.
 Once you have mastered the mechanics of using these tools, you can concentrate on learning the material that they contain.

 Why are there so many parts to the course?
 Well, part of the reason is that you learn in many ways.
 You memorize facts, you comprehend relationships, and eventually, you understand concepts.
 You learn by reading, by analyzing pictures and graphs, by watching demonstrations of processes, by participating in discussions, and by applying what you are learning to specific situations in the homework and labs.
 You "cement" what you've learned by teaching others.
 The organization and materials of the course require that you take all these approaches.

-Make the commitment now to spend adequate time on coursework.
-While this astronomy course is not as demanding as some of the others offered at Scholars Online, you cannot do all the work for a given unit on one day ... and you shouldn't do it just before chat session!
+Make the commitment, now, to spend adequate time on coursework.
+This course will challenge you mathematically as well as conceptually, so you must realize right from the start that you cannot do all the work for a given unit on one day ... and you shouldn't do it just before chat session!
 The table below is a rough guide and a suggested pace for this course.
-The amount of time you spend on each part of the assigned work will vary greatly from student to student, and from chapter to chapter, and your schedule will of course depend on your other commitments.
-Determine what is a reasonable work load and stick to it!
+The amount of time you spend on each part of the assigned work will vary greatly from student to student, and your schedule will of course depend on your other commitments.
+Work out a reasonable work load and stick to it!

 Try to do your reading as early as possible.
 This allows you to think about the questions and material, review it in your mind, and absorb it more critically.